English rib stitch

 👉 For your brand:

-- it's the perfect stitch for products that feel "wow"
+- it is the perfect stitch for "wow" products to the touch

 - as soon as the customer touches it → they immediately perceive value